Multilingual Enrichment - Entity Enricher Documentation

 Entity Enricher can produce enrichment results in up to 40 languages simultaneously.
 Multilingual fields are stored as language-keyed JSON objects — a format that is portable, queryable, and compatible with every major database.

-Schema Editor: Multilingual Toggle
+Workflow Editor: Multilingual Toggle

 In the schema editor, toggle the multilingual flag on any string or array-of-strings property.
 When enabled, the LLM returns values wrapped in a language-keyed object instead of a plain value.